Cyp9715/DeleteNewline/README.md

 Text with Newline removed is located on your 'clipboard'.
 You can check it by using the Win + V key or Ctrl + V key.

 ## Matter under consideration.
-If there are no problems outside of development(Rule), I willing to connect translator such as Google, Papago, and Bing directly to the program.
+If there are no problems outside of development(Rule), I willing to connect translator such as Google, Papago, and Bing directly to the DeleteNewline.
 (Probably not the way to implement it using the API.)